School District of University City

 The School District of University City is a school district headquartered in University City, Missouri in Greater St. Louis.
 The school district is overseen by Superintendent Dr. Sharonica Hardin-Bartley.

+The district includes all of University City and small portions of Overland, Vinita Park and Wellston.

 Administration

 Superintendent

 The Superintendent of the School District of University City is Sharonica Hardin-Bartley.
 Prior to her appointment as superintendent in July 2016, she was the assistant superintendent for human resources and leadership development for the Ritenour School District, as well as the chief human resources officer for St. Louis Public Schools.

-Board of Education
+Board of education

 There are 7 members of the Board of Education and one student representative: